 some time probably way too much time looking for inspiration on Pinterest, I decided on these beauties from Urban Walls.

 I knew I wanted something that would complement the new light grey wall color but also add visual interest and a ‘wow’ factor to the room and I think these large grey floral decals do the trick.
 I decided to go for a random/ asymmetrical layout and even wrap them around the two side walls a little (I love the wrap-around effect!), combining both the large and small designs that came in this set (4 each of large and small design).
 The process is pretty straightforward and something I was comfortable to tackle without help- the perfect weekend warrior project.
+I can’t wait to see what the wall patterns will look like with some light shining on them.
+In this circumstance, why not consider a chrome table lamp?
+Not only will they look good in a newly renovated bedroom, but they can do your wallpaper the justice it deserves.
 If you’ve got a room in your house that you’re wanting to freshen up/ give a facelift to, wall decals are a great option.
 From animal prints to wall decals quotes, there are many options to choose from when it comes to adding decals onto your walls.
 I’m sharing some photos of the progress so far plus tips for applying wall decals and the ‘oops!’ moments that might pop up below.

 Get your walls ready ahead of time- Clean & prep your walls first before you apply your decals.
 Start by giving your walls a wipe down with warm water and if you need to, fill and sand any holes or bumps and touch up paint.
 Since we had recently painted our walls I just gave them a quick wipe with a damp cloth.
 This just ensures that you have a clean surface for the decals to adhere to and that you minimize any uneven areas on the wall (decals are also a great option if you have imperfect walls and are trying to cover up/ camouflage problem areas).